ibrownreadystart/SetupAuditTrail_AnalyticsApp/README.md

 ### NOTE:

-This solution uses batch apex.
+This solution uses batch apex and a custom object.
+Custom object record size is 2 KB.
+1 GB of custom record data is roughly equivalent to ~524,000 records.
+Consider your Data Storage profile.